ben-xD/calendarMD/README.md

 - Added a bunch of events, only a few of which you care about (e.g. university lectures :poop:)

 ## TODOs
+- Add UI error handling for login fails/ internet connectivity issues
+- Refactor events into multiple components
+- Fix typescript warnings
 - Refactor AxiosInstance into module
-- Fix typescript warnings
-- Add UI error handling for login fails/ internet connectivity issues
-- Improve UI, Add screenshots